Full Name: Horned Adder (Bitis caudalis)

 Other Names: Horingadder; Horingsman

-Classification: DANGEROUS
+Classification: VENOMOUS

 A small adder, averaging 25 – 40 cm with a maximum length of nearly 60 cm and usually has two prominent horns – one above each eye.
 It is widespread occurring from the Eastern Cape to the Western Cape, Northern Cape, North West, Gauteng and Limpopo, as well as further north.
-There is a great deal of colour variation and this is usually linked to the colour of the sand in the area.

-The venom of this snake is mildly cytotoxic, causing swelling and much pain, accompanied by shock and local necrosis.
-Antivenom is not effective and is not required.
+When approached it inflates the body and hisses loudly and will strike repeatedly.
+The venom of this snake is cytotoxic, causing swelling and pain.
+Antivenom is not effective or required.